China says defense budget to rise by about 7 percent in 2017

 “We advocate dialogue for peaceful resolutions, while at the same time, we need to possess the ability to defend our sovereignty and interests,” Fu said.
 “The strengthening of Chinese capabilities benefits the preservation of peace and security in this region, and not the opposite.”

-Depending on the final figure, this year’s budget could mark the third consecutive year of declines in defense spending growth rates.
+Depending on the final figure, this year’s budget could mark the third consecutive year of declines in defense spending growth rates, even while some outside observers say those figures don’t account for all military spending.
 The budget grew by 7.6 percent last year and 10.1 percent in 2015.

-China’s defense budget has for years been the world’s second largest, although still lagging far behind the U.S. President Donald Trump has asked for a 10 percent increase in U.S. defense spending this year, adding $54 million to the budget that topped $600 billion last year.
+The defense budget has for years been the world’s second largest, although it still lags far behind the U.S. President Donald Trump has asked for a 10 percent increase in U.S. defense spending this year, adding $54 million to the budget that topped $600 billion last year.

 China points out that, as a developing country with a population of 1.37 billion, its defense spending per capita is a fraction of those of other nations.
 Fu also said the percentage of GDP China spends on defense is below the 2 percent the U.S. calls on NATO allies to spend.

-While China insists its military is purely for domestic purposes, it has been spending heavily on technologies allowing it to project power far from shore, including aircraft carriers, long-range bombers and its first overseas military base located in the East Africa nation of Djibouti.
+China has been spending heavily on technologies, allowing it to project power far from shore, including aircraft carriers, long-range bombers and its first overseas military base located in the East Africa nation of Djibouti.

-Beijing has also come under criticism from the U.S. and others for militarizing man-made islands in the South China Sea, which China claims virtually in its entirety.
+Beijing has also come under criticism for militarizing man-made islands in the South China Sea, which China claims virtually in its entirety.